 - Most notably, the term of Magicicada actually refers to either of two separate but closely related varieties of periodical cicadas.
 In a truly extraordinary adaptation of Nature, the two members of this genus evolved an astounding instinctive trait.

 - That holds true due to the unbelievable fact that these actually represent 13 and 17-year cycle periodical cicadas.
-Furthermore, the insects possess yet another remarkable behavioral pattern.
+Tthe insects additionally possess yet another remarkable behavioral pattern.
 In fact, they spend most of their lives underground.

-- There, feeds on the fluids from the roots of deciduous trees native to the part of the world they inhabit.
+- There, it feeds on the fluids from the roots of deciduous trees native to the part of the world it inhabits.
 After either of the two time periods, the mature nymphs emerge at random locations.
 This action occurs in tandem with others, in incredible numbers.

 - After such an extended developmental phase, the next chapter of the lives of these invertebrates seems quite brief in comparison.
 To be precise, the adult specimens of the amazing invertebrate remain active for only about 4-6 weeks.

-- In addition, the cycle of life of the Magicicada actually becomes complete within two months of the original emergence.
+- Fascinatingly, the cycle of life of the Magicicada actually becomes complete within two months of the original emergence.
 By that time the eggs have been laid and the adult cicadas vanish beneath the surface, to begin the cycle again.

 Magicicada Physical Description

-To begin with, both of the known species of the extraordinary Magicicada display almost the exact same physical appearance.
+Confusing matters somewhat, both known species of the remarkable Magicicada display almost the exact same physical appearance.
 Part of this extremely distinctive look is quite readily apparent to the observer.
 This remains the startling red eyes possessed by the creatures.

 This display, consequently, starkly contrasts with that of the completely black thorax.
-Further, the wings of both forms of the awesome Magicicada appear translucent, in sharp contrast.
+The wings of both forms of the awesome Magicicada further typically appear translucent, in sharp contrast.
 These also display bright orange colored veins.

-Furthermore, the underside of the abdomen also presents either black, orange, or striped with orange and black.
+The underside of the abdomen also presents as either black, orange, or striped with orange and black.
 This pattern holds for the great majority of specimens.
 Which pattern individuals display also depends on the individual species of this insect.

 The adults attain an impressive size.
 In fact, these average about 0.9-1.3 in (2.4-3.3 cm) in length.
 This makes them slightly smaller than the annual cicada species living in the same regions.
-The species also display sexual dimorphism.
-Mature females are slightly larger than males.
+The species also displays sexual dimorphism.
+Mature females grow slightly larger than males.